apitestbase/apitestbase.github.io/_docs/en/assertions.md

 ## XMLEqual Assertion
 Used to verify that the actual (API response) XML is equal to the expected XML.

 The underlying diff engine is XMLUnit, and you can use xmlunit placeholders (currently only xmlunit.ignore which only supports text node) in the expected XML.
 An XMLUnit **placeholder** is used to specify that a node in the expected XML is going to be compared to the node in the actual XML not for equality but by a special rule.
-The only notice here is that the placeholder must be denoted by `#{...}`, because `${...}` has been reserved for Iron Test [Properties](https://github.com/zheng-wang/irontest/wiki/Properties) usage.
+The only notice here is that the placeholder must be denoted by `#{...}`, because `${...}` has been reserved for API Test Base [Properties](/docs/en/properties) usage.

 Given